EvgenyTyshchenko/cinema-app/README.md

 * Register new user and login for an existing users
 * Roles for access to data as an 'ADMIN' or as a "USER"
 * Manage movies, movie sessions, and cinema halls
-* Bгy tickets throw a shopping cart and complete the order
+* Buy tickets throw a shopping cart and complete the order

 For exchange information in solution used `JSON` format